ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 "That wasn't your best work?
 Max would have licked his plate clean if he wasn't sitting in a posh restaurant.
 And Drew took all the leftovers.
 Man eats like a bird.
 I think he is just taking it home for his wife since she can't come to the meetings anymore."

 "You have my number now."
 I said with a smile and leaned down and whispered in Alex's ear.
 "I would very much like to see you again Alex Kennedy."
 I brushed my lips against his cheek and took a deep breath of his skin before I stood up and walked away.
+Alex turned into my lingering and his lips brushed against mine and the only thing runing through my mind was kissing him.
+But he whispered pulled back just a little and it drew my attention to his baby blues again.
+I bit my bottom lip and he whispered, "Can't let her think she has a chance with you."
+My breath caught but I forced myself to stand up and walk away.
+Fuck I wanted him.
+And that was a bad thing in that moment.
+I didn't want a fuck and leave.
+It was the hardest fucking thing turning and walking away but I did it.
+I was proud of that moment.

-Alex called out, "Hey Pretty boy."
-I turned and grinned at him but kept walking backwards.
-"I'll see you around."
+Alex called out, "Hey, Pretty boy."
+I turned around and grinned at him trying very hard to hid my feelings as I kept walking backwards.
+"I'll see you around." he said.

 I tipped an imaginary hat at him and gave him my best flourshing bow and blew him a kiss.
 "Bet your blue eyes you will."
 We saw each other everywhere.
 There was no denying that fact.
 And I knew I wasn't going to be getting any studying done once I got home.
 Even a short run in this cold weather wasn't going to fix the hard on in my pants.